 Co-Chair

-Karla Marquez, a Junior at Grandview High School, takes joy in participating in many extracurricular activities as a way to give back to her community.
+Karla Marquez, a Senior at Grandview High School, takes joy in participating in many extracurricular activities as a way to give back to her community.
 As a first-generation student, Karla is driven by her determination to excel and make the most of every opportunity.
 Being part of the Youth Leadership Council has helped Karla develop valuable skills and gain insights into various ways to support community members and address the issues her community faces.
 In her free time, she enjoys spending time with her family.

-Luna Tumber, a Sophomore at Davis High School, has embraced a more open-minded approach since joining the Youth Leadership Council.
+Luna Tumber, a Junior at Davis High School, has embraced a more open-minded approach since joining the Youth Leadership Council.
 Luna's interests are diverse, including going to the gym, pickleball, golf, basketball, and volleyball.
 She also enjoys unwinding by listening to music and reading.

 Grants & Programs Associate